Endurance in Basketball

-Plyometric training has been shown to improve running economy especially at higher velocities.
-For this reason alone, it is worthwhile to test and develop elastic qualities in the off season and maintain them in season.
+Plyometric training has been shown to improve the running economy, especially at higher velocities.
+For this reason alone, it is worthwhile to test and develop elastic qualities in the off-season and maintain them in season.
 There is evidence that unilateral, horizontal plyometrics might offer an advantage compared to the vertical bilateral variety when it comes to increasing running economy.
 Lateral plyometrics should be included to help with lateral movements and changes of direction.
 Both horizontal and lateral plyometrics make a difference here since force production is proven to be direction and plane specific.

 2. Overall work capacity